 A student is tardy if he/she is NOT inside the classroom when the tardy bell stops ringing.
 We expect Boles students to move to class quickly in order to avoid being tardy.
 It is not acceptable for students to socialize until seconds before the bell and then race to class.
 Tardies are accumulated per semester.
 Tardies are counted by period.
 If a student is more than 5 minutes tardy to his/her first period class, the parent or guardian should telephone the attendance clerk to explain why the student is late.
-Parents will be contacted upon the second tardy in each class.

 Boles will conduct random Tardy Lockouts (daily to begin the year) throughout the school year.
-Any student tardy to
+Any student tardy to class during a Tardy Lockout will be given a minimum consequence of lunch detention.